dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/is-https-required.md

 [<< Back to FAQ index](index.md)

-HTTPS is required to utilize `getUserMedia`/`MediaDevices`.
-If HTTPS is not enabled, and those features are not utilized, the library will default to [singleFrameMode](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeScanner/properties.html?ver=latest#singleframemode) and will not have live video capabilities.
+HTTPS is required to utilize `getUserMedia`/`MediaDevices` and initialize online license keys.
+If HTTPS is not enabled, and those features are not utilized, the library will default to [singleFrameMode](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeScanner/properties.html?ver=latest#singleframemode)(will not have live video capabilities) and you will also need an offline license key.